Amid Indo-China Tensions, the Significance of ‘Quad’ as a Counter

-Another piece, in the same publication, remarks that India’s willingness to invite Australia to the Malabar exercise is not “unexpected”.
+Another piece, in the same publication, remarked that India’s willingness to invite Australia to the Malabar exercise was not “unexpected”.

-It argues that with the expanded naval exercise, pressurising China may be "one of India's considerations", but the country also "harbours a biggest strategic layout."
+It argued that with the expanded naval exercise, pressurising China may be "one of India's considerations", but the country also "harbours a biggest strategic layout."

 Calling China to be more vigilant in the current context, it says that the country "should continue to try to maintain normal bilateral exchanges and interactions with each of the Quad members, in order to weaken the impacts of their joint moves."

 All in all, while it is reasonable to expect a reinvigoration of the Quad, given the current security landscape, whether this would sustain in the long-run given its tenuous history is anybody's guess.